- DRINK PAIRINGS -

 And when you’re ready for a smooth drinking beer, there’s always Delirium Tremens.8.5% abv.
 Brewed in Belgium.
 Tastes like vacation.
 It’s a slightly effervescent brew with the ideal Belgian balance of malt and hops, sweet and bitter.
 My obsession with Belgian beer began with this beverage, and it’s still in my top ten.
 It’s a strong one, but again, we’re a year in this thing and I think we’ve earned it.

 Cheers from your Beverage Bestie!

-Strain into a rocks glass over fresh ice.
+Strain into a highball glass over fresh ice.

 Garnish with a mint leaf and lime wheel.

 Twist Number One: Mandarine or Tangerine Twist

 This one is easy.
 Squeeze a mandarine or tangerine and add the juice to your drinkable concoction.